decentraland/adr/content/ADR-201-lambdas-wearables-API-analysis.md

 ## Context, Reach & Prioritization

-During the last MVFW, a report of bad performance APIs was done.
-Among those APIs, there was the Lambdas API `GET /collections/wearables`.
+During the last MVFW, bad performance of some APIs was reported.
+Among those APIs, there was the Lambdas endpoint `GET /collections/wearables`.

 ### API Funcionality
 First, a review of the functionalities of the API will be covered.
 The API, based on the request filters, gets the wearables from the content server, applies a small transform and returns the result to the client.